zooniverse/theia/README.md

 `pipenv run server`

+Run the Celery worker locally (does not apply migrations):

+`pipenv run worker`

 ### Accessing the app

 Regardless of whether you're running it locally or inside the image, the Django app can be accessed at http://localhost:8080/